jonathanxue235/ECE-M16-Honors-Seminar/FPGA Principles and Progression Notes.md

 DSP blocks are crucial for applications involving arithmetic operations, particularly multiply-accumulate (MAC), which is core to signal processing and deep learning

 In addition, FIR filters are a key use case.
-Figure 17 illustrates a systolic symmetric FIR filter12 .
+Figure 17 illustrates a systolic symmetric FIR filter.
 Early DSP blocks could implement portions of this structure (highlighted by dotted boxes).
-Later blocks, like those in Stratix V, could implement the entire symmetric FIR filter structure within the DSP block8 .
+Later blocks, like those in Stratix V, could implement the entire symmetric FIR filter structure within the DSP block.

+#### Deep Learning
+Deep learning (DL) has become a major workload, with MACs as a core operation.
+While low-precision MACs can be implemented in soft logic, DSP blocks are increasingly optimized for DL inference
+This has resulted in the following:
+High-performance computing (HPC): Adding native support for single-precision floating-point (fp32) multiplication Increased density for low-precision integer multiplication: Specifically targeting DL inference, which often uses 8-bit or narrower operands

+**Example** Intel's Agilex DSP block supports int9, half-precision floating-point (fp16), and brain float (bfloat16)15 .
+Xilinx Versal supports int8 multiplications in its DSP58 tiles

+There have also been shifts toward AI tensor blocks.
+These blocks may introduce features like data reuse register networks to efficiently feed inputs to the large number of multipliers

+### Interposers
+Interposers serve as a means to bridge multiple silicon dice together with dense interconnections.

+This is especially useful because state-of-the-art fabrication processes result in low yield, so breaking the silicon into smaller die will help with yield.

+Another motivation is to enable integration of different specialized chiplets

+The core challenge is that interposer connections are larger and slower than the fine-grained routing tracks within a single die.
+This can limit the amount of routing bandwidth that can cross die boundaries.
+FPGA vendors address this through CAD tools that optimize placement to minimize inter-die crossings and architectural changes that improve the flexibility of connections to interposer tracks.
+Using high-bandwidth, packet-switched structures like the NoC is an efficient way to utilize the limited interposer bandwidth

+### Other FPGA Components
+There are many other FPGA components such as the configuration circuitry, enabling **partial reconfiguration**

+There are also encoders to encrypt bitstreams for security measures.